jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 ```

-Hurray we see two more allocations going through the resource!
+Hurray, we see two more allocations going through the resource!
 With a size of `27`, it must really be some buffers storing `UnPangolinVautMieuxQueRien` plus `\0`.
 The allocator forwarding is happening!

 The next step for us is to be sure that we can achieve the same success not only with `std::pair<std::pmr::string, std::pmr::string>` but also with our `node` type we defined in the previous post: the type that store both a Schrodinger `std::pair` and a `next` index.